RathaKM/reminder-service/README.md

 ## How to Consume Resources

-There are 2 ways you can consume these resources.
+There are 3 ways you can consume these resources.
+They are using simple jquery based UI, using Postman, and using REST client API.

 ### Using UI